softwaremill/ox/doc/retries.md

 retryEither(eitherOperation)(RetryPolicy(Schedule.Immediate(3), ResultPolicy.retryWhen(_ != "fatal error")))

 // custom error mode
+retry(UnionMode[String])(unionOperation)(
-retry(UnionMode[String])(unionOperation)(RetryPolicy(Schedule.Immediate(3), ResultPolicy.retryWhen(_ != "fatal error")))
+  RetryPolicy(Schedule.Immediate(3), ResultPolicy.retryWhen(_ != "fatal error")),
+  RetryLifecycle.default
+)
 ```

 ## RetryLifecycle

 The `RetryLifecycle` is a case class that represents the lifecycle of a retry operation.
-It contains two optional actions: `preAction` and `postAction`.
+It contains two optional actions: `beforeEachAttempt` and `afterEachAttempt`.

-- `preAction`: A function that is executed before each retry attempt.
+- `beforeEachAttempt` is executed before each retry attempt.
 It takes the attempt number as a parameter.
 By default, it's an empty function.
-- `postAction`: A function that is executed after each retry attempt.
+- `afterEachAttempt` is executed after each retry attempt.
 It takes the attempt number and the result of the attempt as parameters.
 The result is represented as an `Either` type, where `Left` represents an error and `Right` represents a successful result.
 By default, it's an empty function.

 The `RetryLifecycle` class is generic over the error (`E`) and result (`T`) type.